 Pietro Masina is a non-resident Research Fellow at T.wai and a Full Professor of International Political Economy, History and Institutions of East Asia at the University of Naples “L'Orientale”.

-Giorgio Prodi is the Vice President of the Torino World Affairs Institute and an Associate Professor of Applied Economics at the University of Modena and Reggio Emilia.
+Prof. Giorgio Prodi is Associate Professor of Applied Economics at the University of Modena and Reggio Emilia.
+He serves as Vice President of T.wai, the Torino World Affairs Institute.